Codecademy/docs/content/cpp/concepts/math-functions/terms/remainder/remainder.md

   - 'path/computer-science'
 ---

-The **remainder()** function returns the floating-point remainder resulting from the division of the arguments provided.
+The **remainder()** function returns the floating-point remainder resulting from the division of the arguments provided (rounded to the nearest number).

 ## Syntax